Reconstruction in one dimension from unlabeled Euclidean lengths: The algorithm

-\begin{prop} Let $G = (V,E)$ be a $2$-connected graph, and $S^\sigma$ the signed cycle space of an unknown orientation of $G$.
-We can find $\sigma$ from this data in polynomial time, up to a global flipping of the entire orientation. \end{prop} \begin{proof} We can find a set of simple cycles that cover all the edges of $G$ by picking a spanning tree $T$ of $G$, and then using each edge $\{i,j\}\in E\setminus T$ along with the path from $i$ to $j$ in $T$ as our set of cycles $\rho_{\{i,j\}}$.
-We can find the spanning in time $O(m+n)$, and each of these cycles in time $O(n)$.
+is a path, and the edge set of $G$ is the union of the cycles $\rho_i$. \end{definition} A graph is $2$-connected, if and only if it has an ear decomposition \cite[Proposition 3.1.1]{diestel}, and an ear decomposition can be computed in polynomial time (e.g., \cite{lovasz-ear}).

-Now, starting from one of the $\rho_{\{i,j\}}$, we can find its signed cycle vector $\w_{\rho_{\{i,j\}}}$ using Lemma \ref{lem:ind oracle2} in polynomial time, and then by traversing $\rho_{\{i,j\}}$, find edge orientations consistent with these signs.
-We can then repeat the process by considering new cycles until every edge is oriented.
-The only potential issue is that now some of the edges of the cycle we consider might be oriented already.
-To make sure that we don't try to orient some edge both ways, we always start our traversal with an already oriented edge (which must exist due to $2$-connectivity), and replace $\w_{\rho_{\{i,j\}}}$ with $-\w_{\rho_{\{i,j\}}}$ if necessary, to make the new assignments consistent with what has already happened. \end{proof}
+\begin{prop} Let $G = (V,E)$ be a $2$-connected ordered graph, and $A$ an $m\times (m - n + 1)$ matrix whose column span, $S^\sigma$, is the $\RR$-cycle space of an unknown orientation of $G$.
+Also assume that the entries of $A$ have a number of bits that is bounded polynomially in $m$.
+Then we can find $\sigma$ from this data in polynomial time, up to a global flipping of the entire orientation. \end{prop} \begin{proof} Lemma \ref{lem:ind oracle2} allows us to construct, an orientation of any cycle in $G$ that is consistent with $\sigma$ or the orientation $-\sigma$, in which all the edges are reversed.
+To reconstruct $\sigma$ (or $-\sigma$), we will iteratively orient the whole graph, working one cycle at a time, in a way that makes sure that all the cycles are oriented consistently with each other, and thus globally correct up to a single sign.